-The Authority reserves the right to change, from time to time, the date and/or time established for the receipt of bids and will undertake to notify registered prospective bidders via notification published on www.tm3.com ("TM3").
-Prospective bidders may request notification of any such changes in the date or time for the receipt of bids by so advising Public Resources Advisory Group at (212) 566-7800 by no later than 12 NOON, RICHMOND, VIRGINIA TIME, on the day prior to the announced date for receipt of bids.
+The Treasury Board expects to take bids on the 2011A-2 Bonds on October 13, 2011.
+However, the Treasury Board reserves the right to change, from time to time, the date and/or time established for the receipt of bids and will undertake to notify registered prospective bidders via notification published on Thomson Municipal Market Monitor ("TM3") (www.tm3.com).
+Prospective bidders may request notification by facsimile transmission of any such changes in the date or time for the receipt of bids by so advising, and furnishing their facsimile numbers to, Public Resources Advisory Group at (212) 566-7816 by 12 Noon, Richmond Time, two days prior to the date fixed for the receipt of bids.

-A change of the bid date and/or time will be announced via TM3 not later than one hour prior to any announced date for receipt of bids, and an alternative sale date and time will be announced via TM3 at least 18 hours prior to such alternative date and/or time for receipt of bids.
+A change of the bid date and/or time will be announced via TM3 not later than 9:30 a.m., Richmond Time, on any announced date for receipt of bids, and an alternative sale date and time will be announced via TM3 at least 20 hours prior to such alternative date and time for receipt of bids.

-On any such alternative date and/or time for receipt of bids, the Authority will accept electronic bids for the purchase of the 2011B Bonds, such bids to conform in all respects to the provisions of this Notice of Sale, except for the changes in the date and/or time for receipt of bids and any other changes announced via TM3 at the time the date and time for receipt of bids are announced.
+On any such alternative date and time for receipt of bids, the Treasury Board will accept electronic bids for the purchase of the 2011A-2 Bonds, such bids to conform in all respects to the provisions of this Notice of Sale, except for the changes in the date and time for receipt of bids and any other changes announced via TM3 at the time that the new date and time for receipt of bids are announced.

-The Authority may change the scheduled delivery date for the 2011B Bonds by notice given in the same manner as that set forth for a change in the date for the receipt of bids.
-See "Delivery of the 2011B Bonds" below.
+The Treasury Board may change the scheduled delivery date for the 2011A-2 Bonds by notice given in the same manner as that set forth for a change in the date for the receipt of bids.
+See "Delivery of 2011A-2 Bonds" hereinafter.